-We want to see a South of Scotland in 2031 that is exemplified by its outstanding natural beauty and cultural heritage, diverse economy and resilient people.
-It will be an area with thriving communities, proud and confident from young to old, benefitting from the quality of life on offer and making best use of technology.
+We want to see a South of Scotland in 2031 that is exemplified by its outstanding natural beauty and cultural heritage, resilient people and its diverse and wellbeing focussed economy.
+It will be an area with thriving communities, proud and confident from young to old, benefitting from the quality of life on offer, improved connections and making best use of technology.